tobyash86/WebGoat.NET/readme.md

 # WebGoat.NETCore

-## A next generation WebGoat example project showing OWASP TOP 10 vulnerabilities in a practical way.
+## A next generation WebGoat example project showing OWASP TOP 10 vulnerabilities in a practical way

 This is a re-implementation of the original [WebGoat project for .NET](https://github.com/jerryhoff/WebGoat.NET).